AdelKS/LinuxGamingGuide/README.md

 ### OBS

-[OBS](https://obsproject.com/) is the famous open source streaming software, it works nicely with X11 on AMD GPUs, especially LXDE (when compared to Gnome) I feel no added input lag with LXDE.
-The video quality is actually better than Windows, since you can use VAAPI-FFMPEG on Linux, and it has a better video quality than the AMD thingy on windows.
-Nvidia has been reported to work nicely on linux and on windows with their new NVENC thing.

-#### Using `cpuset` with software encoder on Ryzen CPUs

-If you can't use your own GPU for encoding or prefer to use a software encoder, it's a very good idea to se the `cpuset` trick explained above to not affect your game's performance by running OBS in a different CCX/CCD.
-I tried it and it makes a huge difference.

-**An important fix for an issue I have been having for a year now**
-- __Network Error on Twitch:__ Switching between sources that leave a black screen for a very short time, _e.g._ having the game in a virtual desktop then switching to another virtual desktop, makes the stream on twitch crash for whatever reason.
-To work around this, keep a background image behind all of your sources, so whenever nothing is supposed to be shown, it's that background image instead of a black background.
+[OBS](https://obsproject.com/) is the famous open source streaming software: it helps streaming and recording your games, desktop, audio input/output, webcams, IP cameras... etc.

+#### Desktop environments

+It works nicely with X11 on AMD GPUs, especially LXDE/LXQt (when compared to Gnome) with respect to the added input lag.

-#### Gnome
+##### Gnome

 On Gnome, an experimental feature can be enabled:
 ```shell
 gsettings set org.gnome.mutter experimental-features '["dma-buf-screen-sharing"]'
 ```
 That will enable window capturing through the ["dma-buf" sharing protocol](https://elinux.org/images/a/a8/DMA_Buffer_Sharing-_An_Introduction.pdf).
-Which enables `OBS` to work on Wayland but also not add as much input lag is with its `Xcomposite` backed.
+Which enables `OBS` to work on Wayland but also not add as much input lag is with its `Xcomposite` backend.
 This feature can only be used by `obs-studio` version `27.0` onwards.
 If your distro doesn't provide that version, it can be installed via `flatpak`
 ```shell
 flatpak install --user https://flathub.org/beta-repo/appstream/com.obsproject.Studio.flatpakref
 ```